-• Identify any Child in Care who is at risk of exclusion and contact the Virtual School (CiCESS), Social Worker and relevant professionals

-- Ensure in the case of a fixed term exclusion that the carer (or persons holding parental responsibility) and the Social Worker have been spoken to and within one day a letter has been sent specifying the period and the reasons for the exclusion, date of return, outline of the rights of carers to make representations to the governing body where appropriate and details of arrangements made to enable the excluded pupil to continue his/her education. - Make sure in the event of any exclusion, contact is made with the Virtual School (CiCESS) with details of the exclusion outlining the reasons why the child has been excluded so that an appropriate response can be made.
+- Identify any Child in Care who is at risk of exclusion and contact the Virtual School Education Welfare Officer, Social Worker and relevant professionals to put proactive strategies in place to avoid the Child in Care missing days from school - Ensure in the case of a fixed term exclusion that the carer (or persons holding parental responsibility) and the Social Worker have been spoken to and within one day a letter has been sent specifying the period and the reasons for the exclusion, date of return, outline of the rights of carers to make representations to the governing body where appropriate and details of arrangements made to enable the excluded pupil to continue his/her education. - Make sure in the event of any exclusion, contact is made with the Virtual School (CICESS) with details of the exclusion outlining the reasons why the child has been excluded so that an appropriate response can be made.